lcheng49/364midterm/README.md

 http://localhost:5000/showAll -> name.html —- Page outputs all user and brewery combinations as well as all suggestions.

 http://localhost:5000/getBrew —> brew.html —- page that gives brewery info to user.
 Only appears when users submits brewery from addNew.
 If entered normally it redirects to addNew

+error.html —- Shows error page (404) when an invalid url is given